 If the unique care an au pair provides seems like the right fit for your family, AuPairCare can help.
 Rated as the best au pair agency, our tenured team of industry experts is ready to help you hire the perfect au pair to add to your household.

 Our goal is to make the process of finding an au pair easy.
-To do this, we handle lots of the behind-the-scenes details so you can focus on preparing for how an au pair will change your household.
+To do this, we handle the behind-the-scenes details so you can focus on preparing for how an au pair will positively impact your household.
 When you partner with AuPairCare to find a childcare provider, we handle:

 Helping an au pair secure their J-1 visa